Visit Stanford Engineering

 Stanford Engineering is centered in the Science and Engineering Quad, to the west of Stanford's historic Main Quad and the Oval.
 Designed by Boora Architects to meet the needs of 21st century teaching, research and sustainability, the new buildings set a modern tone that looks forward as it recalls the legacy of Stanford’s original sandstone facades and arch-lined arcades.

 The Jen-Hsun Huang Engineering Center, with its octagonal rotunda, occupies the SEQ in the southeast corner.
 In the southwest corner is the Jerry Yang and Akiko Yamazaki Environment and Energy Building, also known as Y2E2.
-In the northeast corner is the Center for Nanoscale Science and Engineering.
-In 2014, the final building will become home to the bioengineering and chemical engineering departments, completing the SEQ.
+In the northeast corner is the The James and Anna Marie Spilker Engineering and Applied Sciences Building.
+The final building, completed in 2014, is the Shriram Center for Bioengineering & Chemical Engineering.

 The Dean's Office and Administration are located in the Jen-Hsun Huang Engineering Center: